 Select the data in cells B10:F1250 (this includes the 5 years of stock price data and the rebased stock prices), then in the ribbon go to Insert, Line Graph:

-This will include the original stock prices, so remove them by right-clicking on the graph, choosing Series Data, and uncheck the “Stock Price: Ford” and “Stock Price: General Electric”
+This will include the original stock prices, so remove them by right-clicking on the graph, choosing Select Data, and uncheck the “Stock Price: Ford” and “Stock Price: General Electric”

 And now the graph is rebased.
 Charts such as the one below are useful in identifying periods where one stock may have significantly outperformed relative to the other stock.
 Perhaps a movement in the oil price may have accelerated one stock price performance, and had a negative impact on another stock price.
 By rebasing stock prices we can look closer at relative performance.